A Foodcentric Life

 • On a half-sheet (13” x 18”) size rimmed baking sheet, place a large piece of heavy duty foil.
 Place rib racks in a single layer.
 Two racks will fit on one half sheet baking pan.
 Sprinkle ribs liberally with salt, garlic, and pepper.
 Top ribs with the onion slices, lemon and orange slices.
 Squeeze any extra orange pieces over the ribs.
 With more heavy-duty foil, enclose the ribs in a foil packet.

-• Place the ribs in a 350 degree oven for 50-60 minutes.
+• Place the ribs in the oven for 50-60 minutes.
 When ribs are done, open the foil packet carefully, releasing the steam away from you.
 Drain the juices into a container and reserve if needed to thin sauce.
 If not, discard.

 Notes